 If it isn’t already, JBL is becoming one of the best audio companies for the average person.
 Their products are relatively affordable and you usually get a pretty good sound out of them.
-Not to mention that basically they’re entire line of Bluetooth speakers are waterproof now, from the small JBL Clip to the Xtreme.
+Not to mention that their entire line of Bluetooth speakers is waterproof now, from the small JBL Clip 2 to the larger Xtreme.
 The newest speaker to join the party is the Charge 3.
 It now shares the same fabric covering as its brethren, but what else has changed?

 In the box you get the Charge 3, a charging block, a microUSB cable, and the warranty information and instruction booklet.
 Pretty standard stuff, though the orange color is definitely a nice touch especially with this teal color option.

 Not only does the fabric protect the speaker, but it also gives you a way to get a good grip on it.
 This can come in handy when the speaker is wet because — you know, waterproof.
 On the very front of the speaker is the only place you’ll find the JBL logo.
 I’m normally not a big fan of obvious logos, but this one isn’t that bad since it’s nice and small.

 On the bottom of the speaker, there is a small stand built into the design of the speaker with five small indicator lights on it that let you know how much battery is left.
 On the back of the speaker is where you’ll find the USB output, which is the feature that gives the Charge line of speakers their name.
 It’s hidden under a secure rubber flap along with the 3.5mm input and microUSB input.